BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I worked on the guided project on DataQuest.
 I tried to find out how to gain full controll of individual ticks and probably have some ideas that I have to check in the next days.

 **Thoughts**: There is so much functionatlity in Matplotlib if you are willing to dig deeper!

+### Day 63: May 8, 2020

+**Today's Progress**: Today I worked on the guided project on DataQuest.
+I mapped school safety scores on the map and customized it a bit.

+**Thoughts**: Plot customization is very exciting!